MinYaoJhu/Advanced_R/Ch5_Control_flow.md

 > Before reading: if Statement: use it to execute a block of code, if a specified condition is true. ifelse() Function: use it when to check the condition for every element of a vector

-> After reading: if works with scalars; ifelse() works with vectors.
+> After reading: if works with scalars (if only works with a single TRUE or FALSE); ifelse() works with vectors (ifelse(): a vectorised function with test, yes, and no vectors (that will be recycled to the same length)).

 *   In the following code, what will the value of `y` be if `x` is `TRUE`?
     What if `x` is `FALSE`?
 What if `x` is `NA`?